juampe/cardano-docker/README.md

 <!-- markdownlint-enable MD033 -->

 # Multiarch cardano docker container 🐳
-Cardano docker is now supported as container in Raspberri Pi or AWS Gravitron container platform.
+Cardano docker is can now be supported as container a in Raspberri Pi or AWS Gravitron container platform.
-It is based in debian:bullseye builder.
+It is based in ubuntu focal builder.

 Access to the multi-platform docker [image](https://hub.docker.com/r/juampe/cardano).

+# Minimize supply chain attack
+You can supervise all the sources, all the build steps, build yourserlf

 ## Multi-platform image 👪